 What is a Sales Consultant?
 How to Become a Sales Consultant

-When talking about sales consultants, many people imagine it like that: They open the phone book or buy a list, begin calling, talking to prospects, and closing the deal.
-Rinse and repeat.
-Then, top sales reps become managers.
-Senior managers become executives.
+Many people imagine sales consultants as opening the phone book or buying a list, calling prospects, and closing the deal—rinse and repeat.
+Then, top sales reps become managers, and senior managers become executives.
 Eventually, some venture into entrepreneurship and start their own sales training or consulting business.

 But, is that all about sales consulting?
 Is there anything that you miss out on this interesting and lucrative career?